The Summer that Saved Me

 The Summer that Saved Me is an extended play by British‑Nigerian singer-songwriter Odeal, released on 11 July 2025 through his own imprint OVMBR in partnership with LVRN.
 The EP is a mixture of R&B, Afrobeats, Soul, and Alté.
 Odeal describes EP as an expression of liberation, emotional renewal, and artistic revival.
 The title captures the sense of freedom he experienced after finally receiving his British passport, which gave him the ability to rediscover and reconnect with different aspects of himself.

-The EP was exclusively produced by Odeal, Carlon Ramong, Justice Baiden, Junia Abaidoo, Sean Famoso McNichol, and Tunde Balogun.
+The EP was exclusively produced by Odeal.
 Songs from the EP were produced by Shae Jacobs, Harry Westlake, Ezra Skys, Finn Wigan, Billy Blunt, Chris Kurisu, Jack Dine, P2J, GuiltyBeatz, Cameron Griffin, Tyrell Evans, and Monster Boys (collective members: Genio Bambino, and GMK).

 Background

 Following the success of previous releases under OVMBR and LVRN, including Sunday at Zuri's and Lustropolis, Odeal delivered The Summer That Saved Me amid a particularly liberating period in his life highlighted by obtaining British citizenship after years of mobility restrictions which served as a creative and personal catalyst.
 On 18 July 2025, in an interview with Shayna Marie and Robert Bruce, Odeal discussed the project on 1Xtra's Breakfast Show.
 On 5 September 2025, he spoke to Billboard.